 - Medication.
-If your doctor diagnoses your loved one with vascular dementia, pseudobulbar affect, or frontal lobe damage, they may recommend medication to help cope.
+If your doctor diagnoses your loved one with vascular dementia, pseudobulbar affect, or frontal lobe damage, they may recommend medication.
 Certain SSRIs may help improve a variety of behavior changes that stem from biological changes.

 - Psychotherapy.
 Another great step to help cope with behavior changes is therapy.
 When behavior changes are severe, therapy might not be enough treatment on its own, but it can certainly play a strong role in recovery.

 - Positive psychology.
 While psychotherapy attempts to address negativity, positive psychology aims to “enhance the good” by rewiring the brain for happiness.
+This practice is particularly helpful for post-stroke depression.
 The book Healing & Happiness After Stroke dives deeper into this concept.

-- Healthy diet.
-Finally, the foods that we eat play a role in the way we think and behave.
-By improving your diet, you can give yourself the best chance at feeling better.
-And when you eat foods specifically good for stroke recovery, it’s a win-win.
+- Healthy food.
+Finally, the foods that you eat play a role in the way you think and behave.
+By eating foods that are known to help recovery after stroke, such as brain-boosting fatty acids, you can give yourself the best chance at feeling better.

 The Full Picture: Assessing Behavior Changes After Stroke